chahu/amazon-slot-machine/README.md

 ### Issues
-- Testing, this has not been tested extensively.
+- Testing, so far only I have tested this on Chrome (Windows 10).
 - Submit Issues/Bugs to help improve this